nono-london/hp_class_action/README.md

+hp_class_action
+==
-# This library allow to webscrap data in order to substantiate the case against HP and disply results on a Flask website
+This library allow to webscrap data in order to substantiate the case against HP.
-website summarysing results can be acceed at: https://hptrial.pythonanywhere.com/
+Broken hinges complains from the HP forum are displayed results on a Flask website:

+https://hptrial.pythonanywhere.com/